pixop/video-compare/README.md

 `video-compare` can be used to visually compare e.g. the effect of codecs and resizing algorithms on two video files played in sync.
-The tool is not very restrictive as videos are not required to be the same resolution, color format, container format, codec or duration.
-However, for the best result video files should have the same frame rate.
+The tool is not very restrictive as videos are not required to be the same resolution, frame rate, color format, container format, codec or duration.

 A movable slider enables easy viewing of the difference across any region of interest.